austin-hoover/blog_old/_posts/2021-09-15-arguing_about_gods_3a.md

 <p><strong>Whatever begins to exist has a cause.</strong></p>
 <ul>
 <li>It’s intuitive.</li>
-<li>I have no strong reasons to abandon this when it comes to the universe, although many questions arise when things begin to exist at the beginning of time as opposed to some later time.</li>
+<li>I have no strong reasons to abandon this when it comes to the universe, but does anything change when something begins to exist at the beginning of time as opposed to some later time?</li>
 <li>The principle “from nothing, nothing comes” is valid. </li>
 <li>It might be more helpful to talk about the PSR and CP together.</li>
 <li>Evaluation: Probably true, but need to think more about edge cases (quantum mechanics, free will).</li>